-Full of friendly people and balmy weather, visiting The Canary Islands with Inka means many of us will be adding them to our list of great places to travel.
+Full of friendly people and balmy weather, a Canary Islands vacation with Inka

 I always think of the Canary Islands as a box of jewelry; full of precious gems to suit every mood and occasion.
 There is the emerald green of the Orotava Valley in Tenerife and there are the black diamonds and onyx of the volcanic Teide and Lanzarote; the sapphire blue of the Atlantic is joined by the topaz yellow of vast banana plantations.
 The jeweled necklace of the 7 islands is made even more dazzling with tiny pearls –smaller islands sprinkled in between.